tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 the official rules as a quick reference in case I need to tweak the rules for a particular project.

-The documentation suggests there is a "configuration cascade" and settings may be extendeded or overriden, but unfortunately, it does not include any details.
+The documentation suggests there is a &quot;configuration cascade&quot; and settings may be extended or overridden, but unfortunately, it does not include any details.

 If I need to override these options, some command-line options may come in